UBC-MDS/horror_movies/README.md

-# A Simple Research on Horror Movie Dataset
+# A Simple Research on Horror Movie Revenue and Ratings

 ## Authors